Once on This Island: Second National Tour (2019–2020)

 The Broadway revival production tour in North America starting at The Carson Center, Paducah, Kentucky on October 12, 2019, with the official opening on October 15 at the Tennessee Performing Arts Center, Nashville, Tennessee.
 The tour is directed by Michael Arden with choreography by Camille A. Brown.
 The tour featured onstage seating, "creating a unique experience within the footprint of every theatre we play...
 Audiences will be invited to put their feet in the sand and surround our company, becoming part of the show."
 The tour ended early due to the COVID-19 pandemic at the Smith Center in Las Vegas, Nevada.

 Other notable productions

 In 2002, the original Broadway cast was reunited with special guest Lillias White to perform the show for Broadway Cares/Equity Fights AIDS and the Cantor Fitzgerald Relief Fund.

 The musical was revived in the UK in 2009 at Birmingham Rep, Nottingham Playhouse, and the Hackney Empire Theatre in London.
 Susie McKenna directed, with Sharon D. Clarke reprising her 1994 role as Asaka.
 The original West End Ti Moune, Lorna Brown, played Erzulie in this production.

 In June 2012, the Paper Mill Playhouse presented a production directed by Thomas Kail, with Syesha Mercado as Ti Moune and Darius de Haas as Agwe.

-A new London production directed by Ola Ince and starring Gabrielle Brooks as Ti Moune was announced for May 2023 at Regent's Park Open Air Theatre.
+A new London production directed by Ola Ince and starring Gabrielle Brooks as Ti Moune was announced for May 2023 at Regent's Park Open Air Theatre, and a concert version of the musical is planned at the Theatre Royal Drury Lane for one night in February 2026.